zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ## Commit Listeners

 On the follower side we could also build an mapping of indexes and entries or positions.
-This solution would be a bit more complex and time, which is why we for now go with the separate reader approach.
+This solution would be a bit more complex and need more time, which is why we for now go with the separate reader approach.

 # Prior art
 [prior-art]: #prior-art